moltob/pymultigen/README.rst

 environment object to allow Jinja to find the template names specified in a ``Tasks``'s ``template_name``.
 By overriding this method you can extend the environment, e.g. to add filters and tests.
-Of course you can also completely replace the implementation, e.g. to change the way how templates how looked up.
+Of course you can also completely replace the implementation, e.g. to change the way how templates are looked up.

 The example above simply instantiates the new ``Task`` class.
 Here you can optionally pass a formatter function, that is then applied to the output of Jinja.
-Formatters are simple string transformations, some of which are built-in in the ``formatters.py`` module.
-If you actually are writing a Python code generator you may want to clean up the generated code according to pep8, simply pass the appropriate formatter during task instantiation:
+Formatters are simple string transformations, some of which are built into the ``formatters.py`` module.
+If you actually are writing a Python code generator you may want to clean up the generated code according to pep8, so simply pass the appropriate formatter during task instantiation:

 .. code-block:: python